benjene/McGill-Pathfinder/conventions/node, graph, user.md

   "longitude": -74.0060, // For indoor maps, Y refers to location on custom image map.
   "type": "buildingEntrance",  // or other types like 'classroom', 'staircase', etc.
   "name": "Main Library Entrance"
-  "restrictionLevel": 0, //For edges where hasRestrictedAccess=true, when traversing, check if the value of restrictionLevel is greater or lesser than the other node.
+  "restrictionLevel": 1, //For edges where hasRestrictedAccess=true, when traversing, check if the value of restrictionLevel is greater or lesser than the other node.
+  "hours": { "general_public" = [{"open": "07:45", "close": "22:00"}, {"open": "07:45", "close": "18:00"}, {"open": "10:00", "close": "18:00"}, {"open": "10:00", "close": "18:00"}], science = [ ... ], arts = [ ... ]} // Can we use Factory Design Pattern?
+Store pointers to objects with this info?,
+  "adjacency_list": {edge1, edge2, ...} // this will only store nodes where node.id == edge.start_node.id
   "tags": {"GIC", "Geography Information Center", "Geography Information Centre"} // extra info about a particular location. e.g. a point
 }
 ```
 ### Latitude and Longitude
 - Outdoor nodes have their latitude and longitude stored here to display on the map
 - For indoor nodes, we are not able to get their GPS locations.
 We will give them X and Y values that show where they are on our not-to-scale floor plans.

+### Adjacency List
+- Nodes stored as list ordered
+- As opposed to querying database for `SELECT EDGE where edge.start_node == ID`
 ### Tags
 - Extra info about the node not stored in the descriptive name field
 - Used for search functions? e.g. add "GIC" tag to node referring to entrance of GIC, so that if someone searches for GIC in search bar, the node with this tag is returned.